Comfort And Joy

 John Gunn 2013

 Goff Bowles 2014

 Andrew Nairne 2015

 Jonathan Austin 2017

-A New Award for the Most Promising Newcomer was presented to Zak Nicholls in recognition of his impressive acting and all round contribution to ”A Woman of No Importance”
+An additional award for the Most Promising Newcomer was presented in 2017 to Zak Nicholls in recognition of his impressive acting and all round contribution to ”A Woman of No Importance” .

 Annual Golf Day

-Our annual golf competition, which took place on Friday 20th July at ”Dewlands Golf Club” in Rotherfield was won for the first time by a lady member of the Village Players.
-Trish Gray outplayed a strong field to claim the Village Players Golf Cup.
-Despite the rather disapointing weather all 16 players had a very enjoyable day of golf.
+Our annual golf competition, which took place on Friday 2nd August at ”Dewlands Golf Club” in Rotherfield was won by Clive Uren.
+Clive outplayed a strong field to claim the Village Players Golf Cup for the second time.
+In total 20 VP members and guests had a very enjoyable day of golf in excellent summer weather.